2026 WORLD CUP - DAY 12 - GROUP J - MATCH 43 - Argentina vs Austria 2:0

 The controversial proposals drew widespread disapproval, with record-time Zambian champions Nkana being one of the teams against the ideas.

-"With regard to the proposed non-refundable astronomical fees to participate in Faz elections, this is a big joke that must be rejected by all sober-minded and football-loving fans and administrators."
+"Concerning the proposed non-refundable astronomical fees to participate in Faz elections, this is a big joke that must be rejected by all sober-minded and football-loving fans and administrators."

 Bwalya dispelled assertions that the proposals were meant to make him president of the association for life.

-"We are democratic and if people feel the current constitution is okay, then the executive committee has no problem," Bwalya told delegates.
+"We are democratic, and if people feel the current constitution is okay, then the executive committee has no problem," Bwalya told delegates.

 "It is not our intention to make councillors doubt the executive committee.

-We are here to serve you and if you feel it's not the right time, we have to abide by your decision.
+We are here to serve you, and if you feel it's not the right time, we have to abide by your decision.

 "It is not my intention to be president for life."